-As of December 31,
+Net Stable Funding Ratio As of Dec As of December 31,

-Net Stable Funding Ratio 2022 2021
+2022 2021

 % %

 NSFR 116 111

 5. Information on the liquidity situation according to the requirements of the BCCH i.
 Term mismatches

 On March 8, 2022, the BCCh published Rules on the Management and measurement of the liquidity position of banking companies that modernize the liquidity regulation, aligning regulatory requirements of the CMF under Basel III implementation process.